bu3alwa/Jellyfin-Patreon-Account-Portal/README.md

 - [x] whitelist create and delete
 - [x] password reset based on whitelist or patreon sub
 - [ ] ensure patreon token is only for subscribers and no one else
+- [ ] add image from patreon or other providers
 - [ ] create tabs in ui to switch between menus for admins
 - [ ] figure out admin from patreon ownership
 - [ ] add google for whitelist